-Harvest Co-op Markets is a community-owned market with three stores in the greater Boston area: one in Cambridge’s Central Square, and one on Washington St. on the Jamaica Plain / Roslindale line, and one on South St. in Jamaica Plain.
-We have over 4,000 member-owners.
+Harvest Co-op Markets is a community-owned market with two stores in the greater Boston area: one in Cambridge’s Central Square, and one on Washington St. on the Jamaica Plain / Roslindale line.
+We have over 3,000 member-owners.

 Harvest specializes in organic, natural and wholesome food choices.
 You will find fresh, local produce in season, fresh fish right off the pier, luscious local and imported cheeses, naturally raised meat, an award-winning bulk spice section, bulk products, unique wines and beer, and more.